-A new recovery and resolution regime introduced tools and powers aimed at addressing banking crisis in advance through Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014, as amended or superseded from time to time, established a framework for recovery and resolution ("BRRD").
-The SRM establishes uniform rules and procedures for the resolution of credit institutions (the "SRM Regulation") regarding the loss-absorbing and recapitalisation capacity.
+A new recovery and resolution regime introduced tools and powers aimed at addressing banking crisis in advance through Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014, as amended, established a framework for recovery and resolution ("BRRD").
+The SRM, establishes uniform rules and procedures for the resolution of credit institutions (the "SRM Regulation") regarding the loss-absorbing and recapitalisation capacity.

-The BRRD was transposed to the Portuguese legal order through Law No. 23-A/2015, of 26 March 2015, as amended or superseded from time to time (which amended the Banking Law).
+The BRRD was transposed to the Portuguese legal order through Law No. 23-A/2015, of 26 March 2015, as amended (which amended the Banking Law).

 In the event of a bank's critical financial condition ("fail or likely to fail"), the Banking Union's framework was designed to minimise the impact of any particular bank's financial difficulties on the financial system and on taxpayers.
 Under the envisaged SRM, shareholders of the institution would be the first to bear losses, before that institution's lenders in accordance with the applicable creditor hierarchy set out under applicable legislation.
-To that end, resolution authorities were given the power to allocate losses to shareholders and creditors (including holders of any Covered Bonds) (the "bail in" tool, as per Article 43 of the BRRD), in line with the valuation of the failing business and according to the sequence of write down and conversion provided in Article 48 of the BRRD.
+To that end, resolution authorities were given the power to allocate losses to shareholders and creditors (the "bail in" tool, as per Article 43 of the BRRD), in line with the valuation of the failing business and according to the sequence of write down and conversion provided in Article 48 of the BRRD.
 Shareholders and creditors must therefore absorb losses for at least 8% of their total liabilities, including own funds, before any use of the resolution fund.